-Whatcom Community College offers two options for aspiring LMTs: the associate in science (AS) degree and the certificate.
-The program options run concurrently - the daytime cohorts begin each fall quarter and the evening cohorts each spring quarter.
+Whatcom Community College offers a massage therapist certificate for aspiring LMTs.
 A number of program courses are provided in an online/ hybrid format, which means the lecture portions are delivered by the instructor online and the lab portions are provided face-to-face in a dedicated lab.